RosboneMako/MakoMiniD/README.md

 mixing low gain with no gain.

 EQ MODE AND LOW PASS<br/>
-There are 10 EQs prgrammed into the VST.
+There are 20 EQs programmed into the VST.
 Change EQs by changing the MODE setting.
 The low pass is used to filter out harshness from any distortion being used.